The 5 easiest ways to reduce your business’s carbon footprint

 Low-emission vehicles are also an excellent way to skirt the Ultra-Low Emission Charging Zones, which are becoming increasingly prevalent in urban areas.

-An electric van can pay dividends in other ways too, giving the impression your business is as conscious and ethical as your van.
+An electric van can pay dividends in other ways too.
+They’re a great way to avoid the fees charged in the Ultra-Low Emission Zones and they give the impression your business is as conscious and ethical as your van.
 First impressions are everything and with more consumers using their purchasing power to have their say an E.V. van could open a whole new market of eco-conscious customers.
 A full list of vans eligible for the government grant can be found here.

 There’s plenty of waste service providers that offer environmentally friendly commercial waste collection.
 Alternatively, use your local council.
 You’ll have to segregate on-site, like your domestic waste, but the upside is lower costs & higher quality recycling, thanks to reduced contamination.
 Separating your rubbish onsite is also a great way to engage staff and advertise your eco identity to customers.